Guest post by Hugh Beaulac

 Here’s how Glossier did it.
 When beauty influencer Liz Hew shared the news about the new Glossier product launch, it helped the company understand that it was important to deliver globally to reach the international audience:

 If Instagrammers don’t tag your account when sharing their thoughts, it can be daunting to gather their feedback.
-To track all brand mentions with ease, the Influencer Marketing Cloud by InfluencerDB offers a Monitoring module!
+To track all brand mentions with ease, the Influencer Community Management Software by InfluencerDB offers a Monitoring module!
 The Monitoring feature allows brands to track mentions or Instagram handles thus, it is a great tool for listening and competitive brand analysis.

 How SMBs Can Create a Successful Influencer Marketing Campaign